Skip to content

 Aerial Type Messenger, Self-support, Lashed, Wrapped, ADSS

-Attachment Height Height of cable attachment in meters
+Start Attachment Height Height of cable attachment at the start side, in meters.
+Nullable.

 Sag Maximum sag in meters